loveaeen/SideBar-Bookmark/README.md

 # SideBar-Bookmark
-a quick access sidebar for your favorite website
+a quick access sidebar of chrome extension for your favorite website